HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

 - **Treat spec minimums as the baseline**, and friendlier ceilins as mere nice-to-haves.
-- **Probe limits programmatically**, one approach could be to probe ceilings on startup and cache these results.
+- **Probe limits first**, one approach could be to probe ceilings on startup and cache these results.
-- **Standard data paths are the way to go**, storage buffers and textures are our friends, this approach of code-embedded payloads are a fun technique, but they’re not a substitute for stable I/O.
+- **Standard data paths are the way to go**, storage buffers and textures are our friends, this approach of code-embedded payloads is a fun technique, but not a substitute for stable I/O.

 All of these were run with a preprocessor demo player that I am working on for fun, if you are curious I'll share a follow-up shortly and ideally a WebGPU demo